niyoj/CProject-077-BCT-HMS/README.md

 * `bin/` : This directory contains the compiled output of the project and this is what that is run by the  user.
 It contains executable file for both Windows system `.exe` and Unix system `.out`.
 * \*`modules/` : This directory contains files that has some user-defined functions used in our project.
 * `.gitignore` : This file is used to ignore test executable files and swap files.
-* `main.c` : This file is the base of our project and contains function protoypes, declarations, includes header files, etc.
+* `main.c` : This file is the base of our project and contains function protoypes, declarations, includes header files etc.
 * `README.md` : This file is for contributors to be read before starting contribution.
 It covers some brief explanation of our project.

 ## Before Contributing